tea2code/fantasy-rts/documentation/Development.md

 Release and debug builds use standard settings.
 For testing create variants of both and add `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST` to the additional arguments of qmake.
 Executing these builds will execute all unit tests.

-For optimization add `DEFINES+=OPTIMIZE` to the additional arguments of qmake.
+For optimization add `CONFIG+=OPTIMIZE` to the additional arguments of qmake.

 On Linux it may be necessary to add `CONFIG+=LINUX_LDL` to the additional arguments of qmake.
 This is only necessary if you see compiler errors like `undefined reference to dlerror`, `undefined reference to dlsym`... (mostly on Ubuntu based distributions).